gicentre/litvis/documents/tutorials/dataTutorials/csvParsing.md

 ### Quotation-enclosed tokens

 Not all commas in an input string need act as separators.
-When enclosed in quotation marks we would like to treat any commas within as normal text rather than a separator.
+When enclosed in double quotation marks we would like to treat any commas within as normal text rather than a separator.

 ```elm {l}
 input2 : String